luizbgomide/sovereign/rules.md

 | 3           | 4          | 6                |
 | 4           | 5          | 9                |

-A Delver can also spend their Advancement Points to improve their attribute scores by 1, recalculating their modifier each time.
+A Delver can also spend their Advancement Points to improve their Attribute scores by 1, recalculating their Attribute Modifier each time.

 | Advancement | Point Cost | Min Delver Level |
 | ----------- | ---------- | ---------------- |